 William B. Greene Jr., School of Business & Technology

-The major in information systems (IS) (previously Computer Information Systems) is designed to prepare students for careers as programmers/analysts, lead programmers, management information systems directors, and systems project leaders for applications in business, industry, and government.
+The major in information systems (IS) (previously Computer Information Systems) is designed to prepare students for careers as programmers/analysts, lead programmers, management information systems directors, security and network directors, and systems project leaders for applications in business, industry, and government.

-Course work in this major emphasizes systems analysis and design, programming, and management.
-It is recommended that students with a major in information systems complete a minor in a business-related area.
+Course work in this major emphasizes systems analysis and design, programming, and information assurance while offering courses in cyber security, systems design, and web development.
+It is recommended that students with a major in information systems complete course-work in a business-related area.

 It is available as a B.A., B.S., or minor.